Benefits of raising multilingual and bilingual children

 - children understand and appreciate different cultures.

-Possible challenges of bilingualism
+Possible challenges of raising multilingual and bilingual children

 - talk to your children’s teachers and get their support for your efforts

-If you sometimes feel like these challenges are too hard, it might help to think about the benefits of bilingualism – especially the way it can help you and your children develop stronger family bonds.
+If you sometimes feel like these challenges are too hard, it might help to think about the benefits of multilingualism – especially the way it can help you and your children develop stronger family bonds.
 Sharing support, advice and experiences with other parents can also be a big help.

-Bilingualism: frequently asked questions
+Multilingualism and bilingualism: frequently asked questions

 Can children understand the differences between languages?

-Children can understand the difference between languages at a young age and learn two or more languages at the same time.
+Children can understand the differences between languages at a young age and learn two or more languages at the same time.
 For example, they realise very quickly that they need to speak German to Grandma, and English to the teacher.

-How does bilingualism affect literacy skills?
+How does multilingualism and bilingualism affect literacy skills?

-How does bilingualism affect speech development?
+How does multilingualism and bilingualism affect speech development?